Scottish Premiership: Is Hearts form a worry as Celtic win late and Rangers on roll under Danny Röhl?

 Rangers made it four Premiership wins under Danny Röhl, but it was not without controversy and their performance was unconvincing at times.

-Röhl had to dig deep into his squad and he fielded as Emmanuel Fernandez made a rare start.
+Röhl had to dig deep into his squad.
+He fielded an unusual centre-back pairing of Emmanuel Fernandez and Wolves' loanee Nasser Djiga, while Brazilian striker Danilo led the line.

 Fernandez headed the hosts ahead with his first goal since joining from Peterborough, but he was culpable for Livingston's equaliser and was fortunate not to be punished for a handball in the box.